bseddon/letsencrypt-hmailserver/README.md

 Because Let's Encrypt certificates last only up to 90 days steps 1, 2 and 5 need to be repeated everytime the certificate needs to be replaced so it's best if its automated.
 Steps 3 and 4 only apply the first time a certificate is applied.

+**Only one certificate is needed even if hMailServer hosts multiple domains.
+It is the connection to the server that is being encrypted not emails destined for a specific domain.**

 ## Installing

 Certify the Web creates this folder: